dummy-image

 2. Welcome the wedding guests and give honorable mentions to the groom’s parents and the bride’s mother.

 3. Share a heartwarming memory or a short story.
-Let your daughter know that you are very proud of her on her big day.
+Let your daughter know you are very proud of her on her big day.

 4. Welcome the groom to your family